sazonovanton/SirChatalot/README.md

 * Create a bot using the [BotFather](https://t.me/botfather) and get the token.
 * Clone the repository.
 * Install the required packages by running the command `pip install -r requirements.txt`.
-* Install the [ffmpeg](https://ffmpeg.org/) library for voice message support (for converting .ogg files to other format) and test it calling `ffmpeg --version` in the terminal.
+* Install the [ffmpeg](https://ffmpeg.org/) library for voice/video message support (for converting to supported format) and test it calling `ffmpeg --version` in the terminal.
 * Create a `.config` file in the `data` directory using the example files (`config.example.*`) there as a template.
 Don't forget to set access codes if you want to restrict access to the bot (you will be added to whitelist when you use one of them ([learn more](#whitelisting-users))).
 * You can run the bot by running the command `python3 main.py` or by using Docker with `docker compose up -d` (learn more [here](#using-docker)).